CDL Air Brake Test Update

 Well, No...and Yes.
 It's complicated.

 Generally, if you pass your pre-trip but do not pass on another portion of your test, your pre-trip is banked and you will not have to re-take it on future retests.
-However, the pre-trip pass is only banked for the current permit it is taken with.
+However, the pre-trip pass is only banked under the current permit it is taken with.
 Once that permit expires, the pre-trip will need to be re-taken under the newly issued permit.

 I passed my Backing, do I have to do it again?